Canadian Foundation for AIDS Research

 The Canadian Foundation for AIDS Research (CANFAR) is the only national charitable foundation that raises awareness to generate funds for research into all aspects of HIV infection and AIDS.
-Since inception in 1987, CANFAR has invested more than $21 million in research initiatives across Canada, and supported more than 400 distinct research initiatives.
+Since inception in 1987, CANFAR has invested more than $26 million in research initiatives across Canada, and supported close to 575 distinct research initiatives.
 CANFAR is funded solely through the generosity of corporations, groups, and individuals across Canada.

 Each year it is the responsibility of CANFAR's Scientific Advisory Committee (SAC) to evaluate which research proposals seem most promising and likely to make a worthwhile contribution to the international body of HIV and AIDS research.
 CANFAR is dedicated to funding all aspects of research, including: fundamental and applied research; educational and prevention; care; psychosocial initiatives; and community research.

 History

 Canadian Foundation for AIDS Research (CANFAR) was created in 1987 by four friends (Dinah Koo, Van Beltreme, Jack Creed and Robert Mang) in an effort to support HIV/AIDS research that would lead to a cure since Canada's emerging HIV/AIDS organizations primarily dealt with the, just as significant, need to care and support people living with the disease.
 Canada has not faced a great number of AIDS cases in comparison to its neighbour country, the United States.

 Three doctors and scientists, Dr. Mary Fanning, Dr. Michael Baker and Dr. Norbert Gilmore were brought on board to scientifically determine which research projects were most promising and deserving of funding.

 CANFAR was incorporated in 1987.
 Cornelia Molson was Founding President and Robert Ross became the charity's founding executive director.

 In 1988, CANFAR held the first Food for Thought gala dinner, raising over $150,000 for HIV/AIDS research.
 This event has grown and changed over the years, but is an integral part of CANFAR's fundraising efforts.

-Prominent philanthropist Bluma Appel joined CANFAR's Planning Committee, later becoming a creator of a Board of Advisors and a Junior Committee, as well as acting as Chair of the executive committee until her death in 2007.
+Prominent philanthropist Bluma Appel joined CANFAR's Planning Committee, later becoming a creator of a Board of Advisors and a Junior Committee, as well as acting as chair of the executive committee until her death in 2007.

 In 1989, the Scientific Advisory Committee (SAC) was organized to identify the most promising HIV/AIDS research projects and providing them funding.
 Gilmore headed up this group and in 1989, CANFAR announced its first seventeen grant recipients.
 That year, CANFAR gave $184,445 to HIV/AIDS research projects across Canada.

 CANFAR continued to grow its funding capabilities with its Outreach to Industries campaign, securing the support of both the banking and insurance industries.
 The new support enabled CANFAR to grant its first Canadian Industry Research Award (CIRA) to Dr. Tak Mak in the amount of $100,000.
 With to the renewed support of major supporters, CANFAR awarded a second CIRA to Dr. Frank Plummer in 1994.